1. Home>

 PronounSpanishEnglish

-Yome habré dormidoI will have slept
+Yome habré dormidoI will have fallen asleep

-te habrás dormidoyou will have slept
+te habrás dormidoyou will have fallen asleep

 Or use our app: